 How much time will be spent in the field?
 We will have you on location prior to sunrise and after sunset.
 We will try for secondary shoots after sunrise and before sunset if weather/lighting conditions permit.

 Do you provide transportation?
 Each participant will be responsible for transportation to and from workshop.
 The Kauai Beach Resort does offer complimentary shuttle service.
 We will carpool during workshop and I will ask for two daily volunteers. l like to keep the total number of cars to no more than three while on location.
-The resort charges $13.95 per day parking that is not covered in the workshop fee.

 Do I have to pay Park entrance fees?
 No, they are covered in the cost of the workshop.